 What to Make With Shea Butter

 Now that we know all about shea butter and what it can do for us, let’s start with some fun projects!
-Since we use shea butter all the time, we’ve already got some great posts up on the blog with various items you can make with shea butter.
-Check them out below!
+Since we use shea butter all the time, we’ve already got some great shea butter recipes up on the blog with various items you can make.
+Check out some of the things to make with shea butter below!

 This easy homemade Shaving Cream is a great way to start using shea butter!
 It’s so creamy and smooth on your skin.
 It’s also incredibly soothing if you have sensitive skin and have trouble with razors or other shaving creams.